 Disclaimer: This conference topic chooses to study the legacy of id Software’s liberated code from a perspective that has been neglected by studies: what can be improved. id Software’s legacy has deeply changed the landscape, code liberation has fueled both academia and a lively passion in many people, and our Unvanquished game itself would simply not exist without this legacy.
-Thus, nothing should be taken away from the gratitude to the various actors who have made this possible.
+Thus, nothing should be taken away from the gratitude for the various actors who have made this possible.
 However, beyond focusing on what is very good, it seems interesting to also study what is less good, because it is often less success than failure that makes it possible to learn and surpass oneself.

 This talk features personal opinions and makes use of colorful (if not doom-esque) metaphors.